 Failing to ensure appropriate council approval may:

 - affect your ability to operate

-- invalidate your insurance cover, or
+- invalidate your insurance cover

 - result in ASQA considering your application incomplete or non-compliant.